ryankinal/campaignnotes/l5r-lions/notes.md

 		* Ozaki declares he is going to the Shadowlands
 			* Requests permission.
 How nice.
 			* Oda permits.
-			* Tomoeh says "Noooo you're too hurt.
+			* Tomoe says "Noooo you're too hurt.
 I'll go."
 				* Ozaki says "No, you have stuff to do!"
 * End for tired/cookies/bullshit